AlehandroTom/Sorting_Algorithms_Comparation/README.md

 # Sorting_Algorithms_Comparation

-Hi there!

-Program Sorting Algorithms Comparation, or SAC is my home project at C++.
+Program Sorting Algorithms Comparation is my home project using C++.

-By first look, this program is very simple, but it can be easily rebuilt into more powerful tool for sorting big amount of data from file, database or something else.
-It is not limited in data amount and can take as much as you want to give.
-In addition, it can compare which algorithm is better suited for your purposes.

-Let's take a look on what it can do.
+This program has a demonstration purposes and shows the difference in PCU time and iterations requred to process defferent sorting algorithms.

-Program in that version takes data from keyboard.
-To add number in array to be sorted write it down and press enter, after that number will be added to the array.
-Add next number and the next...
-As many numbers as you want.
-To start sorting just press enter without writing any numbers and sorting will begin.
+Program takes data from keyboard.
+To add number in an array write it down and press enter.
+You can add as many numbers as you want.
+To start sorting just press enter without writing any numbers.

 Program sorts data by four algorithms.